 Flashlights and Firearms

 If you are forced to use your firearm in low light or darkness, your defensive flashlight is a critical tool to use in unison with your gun.
 To be effective, training on the use of shooting with a flashlight is essential.
 The flashlight not only allows you to illuminate your attacker who may be hiding in the dark, but also temporarily blinds them, giving you the upper-hand.
 Many firearms training schools and ranges offer classes on the use of a flashlight with your gun, enrolling in one of these is highly recommended.
-You can read more about using a flashlight while shooting here (NEED TO WRITE OR FIND ARTICLE ON THIS)

 The use of the light is not the only thing you need to practice.
 Work on your plan for what you will do after using your light.
 Are you going to run?
 Call for help?
 Use your flashlight to try to immobilize the attacker?
 You need to know the next steps and know what you are capable of so you make safe choices.